j8chiu/PH_ImageClassification/README.md

 # TopoClassification

+DSC214 Topological Analysis

 PyTorch implementation of the paper: 'PHG-Net: Persistent Homology Guided Medical Image Classification' (Accepted in the first round of WACV 2024).

 This repo is still messy.
-I will make it more readable and provide more detailed docs. （too busy recently)

 ## Environment